 About Austin's Hike & Bike Trail

-All 10 miles of trail are well-maintained year round, with amenities and stopping points along the way.
+All 10 miles of trail are well-maintained year-round, with amenities and stopping points along the way.
 You’ll find water fountains for both people and pups, foot showers, restroom facilities, shady groves, boat launches, and a pedestrian- and cyclist-only bridge that connects the trail over top of Lady Bird Lake.
-If you take on the entire 10 miles of trail, all of which are beautiful and well kept, you’ll pay homage to the likes of Stevie Ray Vaughan by way of a commemorative statue at Auditorium Shores, cycle through the Austin American-Statesman’s Bat Observation Center (and if you time your ride to be there around sunset between spring and fall, you’ll get a glimpse of the U.S.’s largest urban bat population take flight), or take a breather at Festival Beach.
+If you take on the full 10-mile trail, you’ll pass highlights like the Stevie Ray Vaughan statue at Auditorium Shores, the Statesman Bat Observation Center (where you can catch Austin's famous urban bat colony fly out at sunset from spring to fall) and the peaceful Festival Beach for a quick breather.

 Otherwise, enjoy a shorter ride, taking on whatever section of trail you prefer.
-Pack a picnic and frisbee and cycle to Zilker Park for a few hours of recreation at Austin’s most famous park, also home to Austin City Limits Music Festival.
-Or take a ride to Barton Springs and have a dip in its cool, spring-fed waters.
-There’s no shortage of ways to pass time along Lady Bird Lake Trail.
+Pack a picnic and frisbee, and cycle to Zilker Park for a few hours of recreation at Austin’s most famous park, also home to Austin City Limits Music Festival.
+Or take a ride to Barton Springs and take a dip in its cool, spring-fed waters.
+There’s no shortage of ways to pass time along the Lady Bird Lake Trail.

 Butler Hike & Bike Trail.
 Credit to Jeff Djayasaputra.